Category Archives: Pretenders to the Throne

 • Princess Tatiana Nikolaevna Romanova (born 1961), married (1) Giambattista Alessandri, no children, divorced (2) Giancarlo Tirotti, had one daughter

 Following the death of his wife’s brother, Nicholas managed his wife’s property and business in Tuscany, Italy, a large farm that bred cattle and produced wine.
-The farm was sold in 1982 and Nicholas and Sveva moved to Rougemont, Switzerland where they lived for part of the year, and then lived in Italy with their daughters for the other part of the year.
+The farm was sold in 1982 and Nicholas and Sveva moved to Rougemont, Switzerland where they lived for part of the year and lived in Italy with their daughters for the other part of the year.
 Nicholas was a stateless person, a refugee from birth, and traveled on a letter issued by the King of Greece.
 He finally became a citizen of Italy in 1988.
 Nicholas visited Russia for the first time in June 1992 when he acted as a tour guide for a group of businessmen.

 Prince Vsevolod Ioannovich, Nicholas’ father Prince Roman Petrovich, and Prince Andrei Alexandrovich, the heads of the Konstantinovichi, Nikolaevichi, and Mihailovichi branches of the Russian Imperial Family came up with the idea of a family association of the Romanovs.
-The purpose of the association would be to strengthen the links between the family and protect it from impostors.
+The association’s purpose would be to strengthen the links between the family and protect it from impostors.
 Some preliminary work had been done but the association had not yet been created when Prince Roman Petrovich died in 1978.
-After looking through his father’s papers, Nicholas found that everything was in place for the creation of the Romanov Family Association.
+After looking through his father’s papers, Nicholas found that everything was in place to create the Romanov Family Association.
 In 1979, the Romanov Family Association was officially formed with Prince Dmitri Alexandrovich (a grandson of Alexander III, Emperor of All Russia and the son of Grand Duke Alexander Mikhailovich of Russia and Grand Duchess Xenia Alexandrovna of Russia, the sister of Nicholas II, Emperor of All Russia) as president and Prince Nicholas Romanov as vice-president.
 When Prince Dmitri Alexandrovich died in 1980, his younger brother Prince Vasili Alexandrovich became president and Nicholas remained vice president.
 In 1989, after the death of Vasili Alexandrovich, Nicholas was elected the president of the Romanov Family Association.
 The majority of male-line descendants of Emperor Nicholas I of Russia are members of the Romanov Family Association.

 In 1924, after Grand Duke Michael Alexandrovich (son of Alexander III, Emperor of All Russia and brother of Nicholas II, Emperor of All Russia) whose body has never been found, was declared legally dead, Grand Duke Kirill Vladimirovich of Russia, a male-line grandson of Alexander II, Emperor of All Russia, declared himself Guardian of the Throne and later assumed the title Emperor of All Russia.
 Upon the death of Grand Duke Kirill Vladimirovich in 1938, his son Grand Duke Vladimir Kirillovich was recognized as the Head of the Russian Imperial House by the Grand Dukes and Princes of Imperial Blood behind him in order of dynastic seniority and by the majority of the reigning houses of Europe.